vaibhav18matere/books/README.md

   only be happier, we will have a distinct advantage over other people who fail to realize they are fighting an unwinnable battle.

- - 2. EDUCATION IS FREEDOM
+ - 2 JAN.
+EDUCATION IS FREEDOM
  - Education—reading and meditating on the wisdom of great minds—is not to be done for its own sake.
 It has a purpose.

- - 3. BE RUTHLESS TO THE THINGS THAT DON’T MATTER
+ - 3 JAN.
+BE RUTHLESS TO THE THINGS THAT DON’T MATTER
  - “How many have laid waste to your life when you weren’t aware of what you were losing, how much was wasted in pointless grief, foolish joy, greedy desire, and social amusements—how little of